Hornet

 Like other social wasps, hornets build communal nests by chewing wood to make a papery pulp.
 Each nest has one queen, which lays eggs and is attended by workers that, while genetically female, cannot lay fertile eggs.
 Most species make exposed nests in trees and shrubs, but some (such as Vespa orientalis) build their nests underground or in other cavities.
 In the tropics, these nests may last year-round, but in temperate areas, the nest dies over the winter, with lone queens hibernating in leaf litter or other insulative material until the spring.
 Male hornets are docile and do not have stingers.

-Hornets are often considered pests, as they aggressively guard their nesting sites when threatened and their stings can be more dangerous than those of bees.
+Hornets are often considered pests because they aggressively guard their nesting sites when threatened and their stings can be more dangerous than those of bees.

 Classification

 While taxonomically well defined, some confusion may remain about the differences between hornets and other wasps of the family Vespidae, specifically the yellowjackets, which are members of the same subfamily.
 Also, a related genus of Asian nocturnal vespines, Provespa, is referred to as "night wasps" or "night hornets", though they are not true hornets.

 Some other large wasps are sometimes referred to as hornets, most notably the bald-faced hornet (Dolichovespula maculata) found in North America.
 It is set apart by its black and ivory coloration.
 The name "hornet" is used for this species primarily because of its habit of making aerial nests (similar to some of the true hornets) rather than subterranean nests.
 Another example is the Australian hornet (Abispa ephippium), which is actually a species of potter wasp.